resim-ai/ReCorReCt/README.md

 Automatically transforms text on web pages as you browse.

 ### 2. Git Hooks
-Automatically transforms commit messages to maintain consistent capitalization in your repositories.
+Automatically transforms commit messages to maintain consistent capitalization in your RePositories.

 ## Installation